datajoint/example/README.md

         setup()
         restore('/path/to/dumpfile/dj_example.mat')

-You're ready to work wit the example schema.
+You're ready to work with the example schema.